jcarlosmayo/jcarlosmayo.github.io/_posts/2015-01-13-extreme-weather-events.markdown

 </table>

-Which gets us ready to provide some answers on their consequences.
+After which we are ready to provide some answers on their consequences.

 ### Which types of events are most harmful with respect to population health?